 Reserve fund study

 Since certain provisions of Bill 16 came into effect on January 10, 2020, all syndicates of co-owners in Quebec are required to carry out reserve fund studies every five years.
 The Bill amends Article 1071 of the Civil Code of Quebec, removing the provision for a minimum contribution to the contingency fund of 5% of common expenses.
-The amendment now stipulates that the amount, which is used to finance major repairs or replacement of common areas or equipment as stipulated in Article 1071.
-Unfortunately, this amount is often insufficient and is not adapted to the situation and the real needs of a building.
+The amendment now stipulates that the amount, which is used to finance major repairs or replacement of common areas or equipment, must be determined based on the recommendations contained in the reserve fund study.
 The reserve fund study (also known as an Asset Management Plan) consists of preparing a detailed report of all repairs required or anticipated in order to maintain the physical and functional integrity of the building and its components over the long term.
 According to these new requirements, the study must be carried out by a professional recognized for this purpose.